bertrandclim/essd2023/README.md

 Repository contains plotting code and data files.
 More information is stored in these files than is shown in figues (e.g. timeseries vs all-time means), so there is some potential for adjusting plots to explore (especially the validation of the dataset) the data in more detail.

-The data product is available for download on [zenodo](https://zenodo.org/records/8057791), and code examples for working with the data product are available at [https://github.com/bertrandclim/3S-GEOPROF-COMB](https://github.com/bertrandclim/3S-GEOPROF-COMB).
+The data product is available for download on [zenodo](https://zenodo.org/records/8057791), and code examples for working with the data product are available [here](https://github.com/bertrandclim/3S-GEOPROF-COMB).

 ## setup
 1. Download repository